 Modern wind turbines have three-bladed rotors.
-The diameter of the circle swept by the blades would range from approximately 200 to 300 feet under the upper and lower end scenarios, respectively (that is, each blade would be approximately 100 to 150 feet long).
+The diameter of the circle swept by the blades would range from approximately 230 to 295 feet (that is, each blade would be approximately 115 to 150 feet long).
 The blades would turn at about 10 to 23 rotations per minute (RPM).
+Newer turbines representative of those considered for the 410-foot turbine scenario turn at about 17 to 20 RPM.
 Generally, larger wind turbine generators have slower rotating blades, but the specific RPM values depend on aerodynamic design and vary across machines.
 The rotor blades would be typically made from glass-reinforced polyester composite.